hanielalva/Fetch-List-Viewer-App/README.md

 Fetch List Viewer is a versatile mobile application built using React Native on Expo CLI.
 This app fetches and filters JSON data from a remote source, presenting it in an organized and user-friendly manner.
 It provides a seamless user experience for viewing and interacting with categorized data.
 Key features include data fetching, filtering, sorting, and modal pop-up for detailed item information.
+The main functionality and code is in ./app/index.js

 Technologies Used:
 - React Native